urbanopt/urbanopt.github.io/README.md

 ## Deployment

-The website will automatically deploy when code is pushed to the master branch.
+The website will automatically deploy when code is pushed to the main branch.